Ice pellets

 Ice pellets (Commonwealth English) or sleet (American English) is a form of precipitation consisting of small, hard, translucent balls of ice.
-Ice pellets are different from graupel ("soft hail"), which is made of frosty white opaque rime, and from a mixture of rain and snow, which is a slushy liquid or semisolid.
+Ice pellets are different from graupel ("soft hail"), which is made of frosty white opaque rime; and from a mixture of rain and snow, which is a slushy liquid or semisolid.
 Ice pellets often bounce when they hit the ground or other solid objects, and make a higher-pitched "tap" when striking objects like jackets, windshields, and dried leaves, compared to the dull splat of liquid raindrops.
 Pellets generally do not freeze into other solid masses unless mixed with freezing rain.
 The METAR code for ice pellets is PL (PE before November 1998).

 Terminology

 Ice pellets are known as sleet in the United States, the official term used by the U.S. National Weather Service.
 However, the term sleet refers to a mixture of rain and snow in most Commonwealth countries instead, including Canada.
-Because of this, Environment Canada never uses the term sleet, and uses the terms "ice pellets" or "wet snow" instead.
+Because of this, Environment Canada never uses the term sleet, and uses the terms "ice pellets" or "wet snow" instead of sleet.